New materials

 St Leonard’s Educational Resource

-• learners aged 4 to 13 for self-study; the Key Stage 3 materials will also appeal to adults
+- learners aged 4 to 13 for self-study; (Key Stage 3 materials also appeal for adults)

-• teachers using the lesson (session) plans, editable slides, activities, and other source materials provided
+- teachers using the provided lesson plans, editable slides, activities, and other source materials.

 Title: St Leonard’s Church Flamstead Graffiti Survey Interpretation Report